Ebba Busch

-Ebba-Elisabeth Busch (née Busch-Christensen, formerly Busch Thor while married; born 11 February 1987) is a Swedish politician serving as the Deputy Prime Minister of Sweden and Minister for Energy, Business and Industry since October 2022.
+Ebba-Elisabeth Busch (née Busch-Christensen, formerly Busch Thor; born 11 February 1987) is a Swedish politician, serving as the Deputy Prime Minister of Sweden, Minister for Energy and the Minister for Business and Industry since October 2022.
 She has served as Leader of the Christian Democrats since April 2015.

+She has criticised the shift towards multiculturalism, and also endorse the controversial move to shift Swedish embassy in Israel from Tel Aviv to Jerusalem.
+She argues that Turkish membership in the EU should be rejected.

+In March 2021, Busch was embroiled in a criminal investigation for defamation, in which Busch pleaded guilty to a charge of grave defamation, resulting in probation and a SEK 60,000 fine.

 Early life and education

-Born to a Swedish mother and Norwegian father, Busch identifies as both Norwegian and Swedish.
-Growing up in Gunsta, near Uppsala, she was a student at the Christian Livets Ord primary school.
+Busch was born on 11 February 1987 in Uppsala, Sweden.
+Born to a Swedish mother and Norwegian father, she identifies as both Norwegian and Swedish.
+Growing up in Gunsta, near Uppsala, she was a student at the Christian Word of Life primary school.
 She later studied the IB Diploma Programme at Katedralskolan in Uppsala, and peace and conflict studies at Uppsala University.

-She is a member of the Church of Sweden.

 Political career

 Busch was the municipal party political secretary for the Christian Democrats councillor Gustaf von Essen in the Uppsala Municipality.
 In 2009, she assumed responsibility for the budget when Essen went on sick leave, and at the age of 22 she became a substitute municipal councillor.
 Ahead of the election for municipal councillors in Uppsala in 2010, the party suggested that Busch should be placed third on the election ballot, while the incumbent councillor Gustav von Essen would be first.
 The party youth organization chairman Charlie Weimers, who did not get to vote in the election, wrote that he thought the party should have Busch at the top of the ballot.

 In the end, a closed vote within the party decided the top name on the ballot, and Busch beat von Essen by a margin of two votes.
 At the election, Busch received 1,679 votes, against only 220 for von Essen.
 Busch served as vice chairman of the Christian Democrat youth organisation until 5 June 2011.

 Busch made several comments to the media during 2010 criticizing the then party chairman Göran Hägglund, and what she perceived as his weak leadership following the 2006 General Election.
 Ahead of the January 2012 leadership election within the party, she supported Hägglund's opponent Mats Odell.
 She was also herself a candidate for the post of deputy party chairman at the same election, but lost to Maria Larsson.
 Alf Svensson, former party leader, has described his disappointment with Busch's worldview.